cloudflare/cloudflared/README.md

 Once installed, you can authenticate `cloudflared` into your Cloudflare account and begin creating Tunnels that serve traffic for hostnames in your account.

 * Create a Tunnel with [these instructions](https://developers.cloudflare.com/argo-tunnel/create-tunnel)
-* Route traffic to that Tunnel with [DNS records in Cloudflare](https://developers.cloudflare.com/argo-tunnel/routing-to-tunnel/dns)
-* Route traffic to that Tunnel with a [Cloudflare Load Balancer](https://developers.cloudflare.com/argo-tunnel/routing-to-tunnel/lb)
+* Route traffic to that Tunnel with [DNS records in Cloudflare](https://developers.cloudflare.com/argo-tunnel/routing-to-tunnel/dns) or with a [Cloudflare Load Balancer](https://developers.cloudflare.com/argo-tunnel/routing-to-tunnel/lb)

 ## TryCloudflare